 How to Make a Feather Whoville Christmas Tree

-To protect the cone so it can re-used again, I wrapped a piece of gauzy material around the cone first.
+To protect the cone so it can be re-used again, I wrapped a piece of gauzy material around the cone first.
 But this step is totally optional.

 Starting at the bottom of the cone, wrap the double-sided tape all the way around.
 Remove a portion of the top protective layer on the double-sided tape and stick the feathers down.
 If you remove the entire protective strip, I found that it loses some of its tackiness and the feathers don’t stick as well.
 Or maybe it was just the tape I used?